TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 b) Format-only validation: The Web service only checks the message format during the call.
 If the format is correct, the message is accepted for further processing.

 Option (a) requires designating a D365FO team member to respond to integration errors.
-Ensure this person has a documented support channel with the Web Service support team.For example, how the returned message "Item AAA can't be purchased" will be processed.
+Ensure this person has a documented support channel with the Web Service support team.
+For example, how will the returned message "Item AAA can't be purchased" be processed?

 Option (b) is more straightforward from the D365FO side, but it creates some challenges.
 You need to know the document's current status.
 This may be implemented as another integration(inbound to D365FO).